 The dedication of the chapel on Oct.
 25, 1936, marked the beginning of the Sisters’ 50th Jubilee.
 The full name was: “The Golden Jubilee of Profession of the First Ten Sisters.”
 (It’s unclear why the title referenced 10 Sisters.
 Five Sisters took their vows in 1887.
 Four Sisters made their religious profession in 1888.)
-The Catholic Sentinel printed a commemorative book to honor the occasion.

 Like the original Motherhouse, the chapel was dedicated to Our Lady of Perpetual Help.
 For the foundresses of the Community, it was, as Archbishop Edward Howard noted, the culmination of their hopes, dreams and desires.

 To mark what The Oregonian called the climax of the Golden Jubilee, the Sisters hosted the “Queen of the Valley Historical Festival and Pageant prepared by Sister M. Eugenia of the Sisters of St. Mary of Oregon.”
 The pageant was held in the Benson Polytechnic School auditorium in northeast Portland on Sunday, May 2, 1937.